-Previously unvaccinated: Workers should receive the vaccine as directed per postexposure prophylaxis along with the 60-day course of antimicrobial therapy (antimicrobial therapy should continue for 14 days after the third dose of PEP vaccine), then switch to the licensed regimen at the 6-month dose.
+Previously unvaccinated: Workers should receive the vaccine as directed per postexposure prophylaxis along with the recommended course of antimicrobial therapy (antimicrobial therapy should continue for 14 days after the last dose of PEP vaccine), then switch to the licensed regimen at the 6-month dose.

-Partially vaccinated: Any person who started but did not complete the primary vaccination series should receive a 30-day course of antimicrobial therapy and continue with the primary vaccination schedule.
+Partially vaccinated: Any person who started but did not complete the primary vaccination series should receive antibiotics to continue until 28 days after second dose of PEP vaccine or 14 days after the last dose of PEP vaccine, whichever occurs later; and continue with the primary vaccination schedule.

 Safety and efficacy have not been established in persons >65 years of age.

 Preexposure (routine vaccination): For IM administration into the deltoid muscle; do not inject IV or intradermally.
-For patients at risk of hemorrhage following intramuscular injection, the vaccine can be administered SubQ over the deltoid muscle.
+For patients at risk of bleeding/hematoma following IM injection, the vaccine can be administered SubQ over the deltoid muscle.